WebDevBooster/Dvorak-Booster-Keyboard-Layout/version-1/linux/README.md

 That appears to be coming from SElinux but I didn't want to disable SElinux just to copy over a file.

+And of course, you'll only need to go through the trouble of overwriting that "us" file at the beginning.
+As time progresses, more and more distros will start including the Dvorak-Booster keyboard layout variant.
+At that point, it will be just a matter of switching to this new layout the same way you'd switch to any other layout including Standard Dvorak or Programmer Dvorak.